PopaVadim/Kali-Linux-Lab-in-AWS/README.md

 <br/><br/>

-<b>Now we will set up a secure SSH tunner to our Kali Linux Virtual Machine.
+<b>Now we will set up a secure SSH tunnel to our Kali Linux Virtual Machine.
 We will use that tunnel for VNC to access it securely.<b/><br/>

 https://user-images.githubusercontent.com/117952272/211941676-ec99aacf-d586-4163-928e-1ed2d43d9c5e.mp4